ScottLogic/blog/_posts/2016-05-23-an-animated-chart-with-html5-canvas.md

 title: An animated chart with HTML5 Canvas
 date: 2016-05-23 00:00:00 Z
 categories:
-- sking
 - Tech
 author: sking
 layout: default_post
 summary: For the past few weeks, Laurie Collingwood and myself have been working on a prototype banking app with an animated graph.
 In this post we’ll discuss some of what we’ve learned during the project and talk generally about animation with HTML5 canvas.
 ---

 {:center: style="text-align: center"}